-- Decent Homes Standard The improvement in performance is linked to further increases in stock condition data for the Council's domestic properties and the completion of investment work in the 2022/23 Capital Programme. - Housing The number of properties vacant for 6 months or longer was 120 at the end of Quarter 2.
-(0.66% of the housing stock).
+- Decent Homes Standard The improvement in performance is linked to further increases in stock condition data for the Council's domestic properties + the completion of investment work in the 2022/23 Capital Programme. - Housing The number of properties vacant for 6 months 0.66% of the housing stock at the end of Quarter 2 2023/24.
 Due to the need to reduce numbers in temporary accommodation (mostly single persons) the focus has been on letting suitable single persons properties rather than on the oldest vacant properties.
-To be on target, the number would have needed to be 30 fewer.
-56 of the vacant properties were in the process of being advertised, offered and let. - 32 are held in connection with major work, including structural work and work to ensure compliance and health and safety.
-(This includes 15 flats at Angel Court that we would expect to be able to let in second half of the year, and 7 flats at Melbourne Court where roofing work is required). - 32 are undergoing general repair work. - Q1 Update There were 59 properties that had been empty for 6 months or more.
-This was an improvement from the start of the year when there had been 102.
-Of the 59: - 9 held pending decisions on future use (due to property issues); 31 still undergoing repair work; and 19 were Ready to Let at the end of the year and in the process of being let and 10 of these had been made ready in March. - 55 council properties had been vacant for 6 months or more at the end of Quarter 1. - 15 were available to be let and were going through the letting process; - 10 were held because of property condition or because they had been earmarked for a particular use; and - 30 were undergoing work.
-At the same point in 2021/22 there had been 96 properties vacant for 6 months or more. - Rent collection of 97.31% at the half-year stage is very close to target of 97.50%.
+Fifty-six of the vacant properties were in the process of being advertised, offered and let. - 32 are held in connection with major work, including structural work and work to ensure compliance and health and safety.
+(This includes 15 flats at Angel Court that are expected to be able to let in second half of the year, and 7 flats at Melbourne Court where roofing work is required). - Rent collection of 97.31% at the half-year stage is very close to target of 97.50%.
 This is before the non-debit weeks in second half of the year when collection rate usually increases. - Feedback from some of the sheltered schemes about their neighbourhood and estates has led to an estate tour to be undertaken by the Highways service, to understand the issues and impact they are having, directly on the customers.